Skyscanner/backpack/UNRELEASED.md

 **Changed:**
 - bpk-component-text:
-  - Added new supported tagName option `text` for using Backpack text component within SVG elements.
+  - Added new supported tagName option `text` to support text elements.

 ## How to write a good changelog entry